homer0/projext/documents/projectConfiguration.md

 **`babel.features`**

-woopack includes by default two Babel plugins: [`transform-class-properties`](https://yarnpkg.com/en/package/babel-plugin-transform-class-properties) and [`transform-decorators-legacy`](https://yarnpkg.com/en/package/babel-plugin-transform-decorators-legacy).
+projext includes by default two Babel plugins: [`transform-class-properties`](https://yarnpkg.com/en/package/babel-plugin-transform-class-properties) and [`transform-decorators-legacy`](https://yarnpkg.com/en/package/babel-plugin-transform-decorators-legacy).
 On this list you can use the values `properties` or `decorators` to include them.

 If you need other plugins, they can be included on the `overwrites` option.

 **`babel.nodeVersion`**

-When building the Babel configuration, woopack uses the [`babel-preset-env`](https://yarnpkg.com/en/package/babel-preset-env) to just include the necessary stuff.
+When building the Babel configuration, projext uses the [`babel-preset-env`](https://yarnpkg.com/en/package/babel-preset-env) to just include the necessary stuff.
 This setting tells the preset the version of Node it should _"complete"_.

 **`babel.overwrites`**

-If you know how to use Babel and need stuff that is not covered by woopack, you can use this setting to overwrite/add any value you may need.
+If you know how to use Babel and need stuff that is not covered by projext, you can use this setting to overwrite/add any value you may need.

 #### `flow`
 > Default value: `false`